Dhimitër Orgocka

-Dhimitër Orgocka (24 October 1936 – 1 January 2021) was an Albanian film and theater actor and director, and People's Artist of Albania for his artistical merits.
+Dhimitër Orgocka (24 October 1936 – 1 January 2021) was an Albanian actor and director.
+He appeared in hundred theatrical plays at Andon Zako Çajupi Theatre as well as in Albanian cinematography since 1960s with the role of Uran in Horizonte të hapura (1968).

 Personal life

 He was born in 1936 in Korçë, Albania, when Zog I was King of Albania, and graduated in the Faculty of Albanian Language in the University of Tirana.
 He was married to Dhorkë Orgocka, a Merited Artist of Albania actress.